Mosaic Ranks #97 on the 2024 Deloitte Technology Fast 500™!

 While this looks like a simple formula, the actual process of estimating taxable income and appropriate tax rates is complicated.

-Tax laws continually shift within the U.S. GAAP and income tax accounting levels.
+Tax laws continually shift within the U.S. GAAP (Generally Accepted Accounting Principles) and income tax accounting levels.
 Those constant changes put pressure on accounting teams to adapt and properly calculate tax provisions to avoid potential penalties or losses come tax season.

 The following pitfalls are general examples of what you might deal with regarding accounting complexity and data management when trying to get tax provisioning right.

-The Difference Between GAAP and Income Tax Accounting Rules
+Bridging Differences Between GAAP and IRS Accounting Rules

 If you’re like most businesses, you use GAAP guidelines when managing your company’s accounts and reporting net income.
 But the IRS uses a different set of rules to determine your business’ net income for the current year’s income tax expense.